Enjoying a COVID-19-ready campus together in 2021

 - Strategies and designated spaces for quarantining and isolation.

-- State of the art sanitizing measures throughout campus.
+- State of the art sanitizing measures throughout campus, including nanoseptic surfaces in select areas.

 - Robust social distancing and density protocols on campus and in classrooms.